 Sarah Tuberty, OTD Candidate

 My particular interests surround the social and emotional aspects of growing up with physical differences.
 My work includes co-hosting Disarming Disability, a podcast on deconstructing the social construct on disability.
 I am an author of Super-Abled Comics, featuring 6 short stories of superheroes with limb differences written by authors who have limb differences.
 I am a training aerialist with an emphasis on adaptive aerial arts.
 I have presented at multiple events on topics around inclusion, disability stigma, and lived experience with CHD.
-I am undoubtedly grateful for those who mentored me, and those who have taken the time to share their journey.
+I am undoubtedly grateful for those who mentored me, and those who have taken the time to share their journey!!
+I enjoy hiking around, going to night markets in far off places, reading on porches, drinking tea with friends, and caring for my tiny jungle of houseplants.
 For questions, comments, and connection, my email is email@example.com.

 Dr. Michelle A James